norzak/brain/README.md

 net.train(data, {
   errorThresh: 0.005,  // error threshold to reach
   iterations: 20000,   // maximum training iterations
-  log: true,           // console.log() progress periodically
-  logPeriod: 10,       // number of iterations between logging
   learningRate: 0.3    // learning rate
 })
 ```

 The network will train until the training error has gone below the threshold (default `0.005`) or the max number of iterations (default `20000`) has been reached, whichever comes first.

-By default training won't let you know how its doing until the end, but set `log` to `true` to get periodic updates on the current training error of the network.
-The training error should decrease every time.
-The updates will be printed to console.
-If you set `log` to a function, this function will be called with the updates instead of printing to the console.

 The learning rate is a parameter that influences how quickly the network trains.
 It's a number from `0` to `1`.
 If the learning rate is close to `0` it will take longer to train.
 If the learning rate is closer to `1` it will train faster but it's in danger of training to a local minimum and performing badly on new data.
 The default learning rate is `0.3`.